Kessel hat trick lifts Coyotes past Sharks 4-0 - WHIZ News

 SORRY, COACH

-Keller’s goal was his 65th as a member of the Coyotes, passing coach Rick Tocchet for 13th in team history.
+Keller’s goal was his 65th as a member of the Coyotes, passing Tocchet for 13th in team history.

 UP NEXT